-Garden fire pits are a fantastic way to overcome the cold and dark British weather.
-They offer a cosy campfire without mess, or compromising the aesthetics of your garden.
+Garden fire pits provide a cosy campfire atmosphere in any garden.
 They can make the focal point of a patio for big gatherings or part of a quiet, comfy nook to curl up in.
-Outdoor fire pits can keep a party going long after sunset, or keep you snug while you relax after work.
-They’re a much greener and more economical alternative to patio heaters, which consume a lot of electricity and if fitted with grills, can even be used to barbecue, toast marshmallows, or cook popcorn.
+Garden fire pits can keep a party going long after sunset, or keep you snug while you relax after work.
+If fitted with grills, they can even be used to barbecue, toast marshmallows, or cook popcorn.
+They’re a much greener and more economical alternative to patio heaters too, which consume a lot of electricity or non-renewable gas.

 Choosing the best fire pit for your garden